 .

-Display modes vary in the polarity of their sync signals; for traditional 640x480, the polarity is negative for both hsync and vsync.
-Negative polarity means the voltage is mostly high, with low voltage indicating a sync signal.
+From the display timings, we know our sync polarity is negative for both hsync and vsync.
+Negative polarity means that a low voltage indicates a sync.

 Test Benches